Conferences & Events

 - The Horizon Report in Action: Emerging Technologies Today and Tomorrow

-Wondering what’s new in mobiles, electronic books, learning analytics , and other emerging technology areas?
-Join Malcolm Brown and Veronica Diaz of the EDUCAUSE Learning Initiative as they…
+Wondering what the new developments in educational technology are for higher education?
+Join Malcolm Brown and Veronica Diaz of the EDUCAUSE Learning Initiative (ELI) as they review the Horizon R…